About Pa Co Market

 We loved Pa Co Market.
 Even though it’s pretty touristic, it still feels so real and raw, with many locals coming to the market to buy stuff they need.
 Everyone there was so friendly, and we loved the atmosphere, so we stayed almost till the end.
 If you go to Mai Chau, Pa Co is a must!

-Want to know what else to do in the area? – Explore Mai Chau Valley
+Want to know what else to do in the area? – Read more in our Mai Chau Valley Guide.

 To see a bit more of the atmosphere of Pa Co Market, check out our video on YouTube.